Ayuma1/RachelAyuma/docs/index.md

 what you specialize in, the kinds of problems you work on, the tools and methods you use, and what you are currently looking for.
 Example below:]

-I am a geospatial data scientist with a background in remote sensing and machine learning.
-I work on extracting actionable insights from satellite imagery and large spatial datasets using Python, Google Earth Engine, and open-source GIS tools.
-I am passionate about applying GeoAI techniques to real-world challenges in land use mapping, climate monitoring, and urban planning.
-I am currently seeking opportunities in [YOUR TARGET ROLE] in [YOUR TARGET LOCATION].
+I am a Geomatics Engineering and GIS professional with a background in remote sensing, surveying, and UAV drone data collection and processing.
+I work on capturing, processing, and analyzing spatial data from aerial and geospatial sources to generate actionable insights using GIS, remote sensing platforms, and modern geospatial tools.
+I am passionate about applying geospatial technologies to real-world challenges in infrastructure development, agriculture, environmental monitoring, and spatial planning.
+I am currently seeking opportunities in geospatial analysis, surveying, or remote sensing within infrastructure, environmental, or consulting projects.

 </div>